dotCMS/core/hotfix_tracking.md

 113. https://github.com/dotCMS/core/issues/20270 : [Content Types] : The "Site or Folder" field dropdown randomly disappears #20270

 114. https://github.com/dotCMS/core/issues/20642 : WYSIWYG fields insert image does not respect the setting of WYSIWYG_IMAGE_URL_PATTERN #20642

+115. https://github.com/dotCMS/core/issues/20469 : When generating a site statically, we need to generate the default language last. #20469